 Tip #3: Read the Contract

 Obtain a copy of the contract language and read it carefully.
 Be sure that the contract is in fact an ERISA governed plan, as the lien claimant argues.
-If it is not governed by ERISA, and is instead an HMO or PPO, see the article on Negotiating Health Insurance Liens in Personal Injury Cases, for tips on negotiating those claims.
+If it is not governed by ERISA, and is instead an HMO or PPO, see the article on Negotiating Health Insurance Liens in Personal Injury Cases, for a discussion on negotiating those claims.

-The contract language will be instructive on several issues: 1) the type of plan -- either self-funded or insurance plan; 2) whether the lien claimant may seek reimbursement only from the third party settlement or from settlement funds obtained pursuant to Uninsured Motorist cases or Underinsured Motorist cases (1st party claims); 3) whether the plan language identifies a specific source for recovery; and 4) whether the plan language waives the make whole or common fund doctrines.
+The contract language will be instructive on several issues, including: 1) the type of plan -- either self-funded or insurance plan; 2) whether the lien claimant may seek reimbursement only from the third party settlement or from settlement funds obtained pursuant to Uninsured Motorist cases or Underinsured Motorist cases (1st party claims); 3) whether the plan language identifies a specific source for recovery; and 4) whether the plan language waives the make whole or common fund doctrines.